cure-lab/HybridRepair/README.md

 ```
 sh baseline.sh
 ```
 It will run baseline method 'MCP' for MobileNet on cifar10 (budget=1%, Model A).
-This commend takes roughly 1 min.
+This commend takes roughly 1 min on 2 TITAN NVIDIA XP GPU.
 The expected output is "T2 Acc before/after repair: 80.38/80.8".
 You can expect minor rounding errors due to the difference in hardware.

 ### To validate the paper’s claims and results: